MiyanoOsu/fceux-miyoo/README.md

 - Add de-emphasis bit swap
 - Rewrite fps throttle code

-*Note: Fceux 2.6.5 have overclocking, but i see nothing effect for performance on miyoo device, so i don't add option to menu to enable/disable.
-Maybe in MiyooCFW 2.0 it will useful ?

 Please report problem exist on this build, i will improve.

+Because fceux sometimes laggy and glitch so i add downgrade version, check source code on branchs, the binary on releases section "082324"

 # How to build
-You will need linux base on debian, toolchain for miyoo
+You will need linux base on debian or arch linux, docker, toolchain for miyoo

 ```
+# run below command if first time use docker
+docker pull miyoocfw/toolchain-shared-uclibc:latest

+# command to use toolchain
+docker run --volume ./:/src/ -it miyoocfw/toolchain-shared-uclibc:latest
-cd /where/source/place
+cd src
-make
+make -j $(nproc)

 ```